-On May 12, 2017, we submitted a motion to dismiss the plaintiff's complaint in its entirety with prejudice.
-On December 18, 2017, the District Court entered an order denying our motion to dismiss.
-We believe the lawsuit is entirely without merit, and intend to vigorously defend against it.
-In addition, we maintain insurance, with certain self-insured retention amounts, to cover the alleged claims which mitigates the risk such litigation would have a material adverse effect on our financial condition, results of operations, or cash flows.
+On December 18, 2017, the District Court denied our motion to dismiss.
+On January 18, 2019, the District Court denied plaintiffs' motion to certify the matter as a class action.
+Plaintiffs timely moved the court to reconsider that ruling, simultaneously initiating the process to seek permission to appeal to the Sixth Circuit Court of Appeals should the court deny their motion.
+We believe the lawsuit is entirely without merit and intend to vigorously defend against it.
+In addition, we maintain insurance, with certain self-insured retention amounts, to cover the alleged claims which may mitigate the risk that such litigation would have a material adverse effect on our financial condition, results of operations, or cash flows.